priyanshu180103/FoodieBay/README.md

 # Key Features
 **Responsive Design:** Ensures optimal viewing and interaction across all devices, including desktops, tablets, and smartphones.

 **Interactive Menu:** Users can browse through a detailed menu with descriptions, prices, and images of the food items.

+**User-friendly Interface:** Intuitive navigation and visually appealing design make it easy for users to find and order their favorite fast food items.

 # Demo
 ![Screenshot 2024-07-27 204811](https://github.com/user-attachments/assets/eb56617a-d75e-4811-a0a7-04c66574356e)